nhsconnect/prm-deductions-portal-gp-practice/README.md

 ### Pre-commit Checks

-Build and runs a local docker container with the ReactJS App exposed on Port 3000 for final checks.
+Build and runs a local docker container with the ReactJS App exposed on port `3000` for final checks.

 Builds docker containers `deductions/gp-portal:<commit-no>` and `deductions/gp-portal:latest`.